-Total net position increased \$5.7million in fiscal year 2017 from the prior year.
-In connection with GASB No. 68, accounting standards for pensions, management presents the following additional information:
+Total net position decreased \$107.7 million in fiscal year 2018 from the prior year, not including the effects of the restatement.
+In connection with GASB No. 68, accounting standards for pensions, and GASB No. 75 accounting for other post-employment benefits, management presents the following additional information:

-Total unrestricted net position (deficit) \$ (79,270,464) Less unrestricted deficit in net position resulting from recognition of net pension obligations 94,191,364

-Unrestricted net position, exclusive of the net pension liability effect \$ 14,920,900
+Total Unrestricted net position (deficit) \$ (190,658,517) Less unrestricted deficit in net position resulting from recognition of net pension obligations and other post-employment benefits 210,590,333 Unvectviated not negition evaluation of the net negation Unrestricted net position, exclusive of the net pension liability effect \$ 19,931,816 ,